Cobalt Language Reference

 $"a\nb"

-Types are defined using the typekeyword.
-The simplest form is this:
+Types are defined using the type

 type <NAME> = <VAL>;